Skip to Main Content

 The appraisal process is different, as well, Saywitz says.
 A commercial real estate appraiser will review the property’s potential rental income, comparable sales and prospective replacement costs.
 This generally takes longer than a residential appraisal that often merely examines comparable sales in the area.

-When it comes to interest rates, too, expect to pay more for a commercial mortgage if you’re obtaining it through a private lender, says Moreno.
+Additionally, when it comes to interest rates, expect to pay more for a commercial mortgage if you’re obtaining it through a private lender, says Moreno.
+“If you’re looking to close on a transaction quickly or have less-than-perfect credit, you’ll probably have to work with a private lender,” he says.

 How to get a commercial real estate loan

-The process of pursuing and applying for financing for a commercial property involves several steps.
+The process of seeking and applying for financing for a commercial property involves several key steps.

 1. Assess the commercial property’s financials carefully.
 “Lenders will not only review your personal credit history and financials, but they will also evaluate the underlying asset thoroughly,” Moreno says.

 3. Complete a commercial real estate loan application.
-You’ll need to provide documentation such as three years’ worth of personal and business tax returns, a personal financial statement, personal balance sheet and historical income and expenses for the property. “[This] can also include the property seller’s Schedule E from their federal tax return or a financial statement prepared by the seller,” Sandagato says.
+You’ll need to provide documentation, such as personal and business tax returns, a personal financial statement, personal balance sheet and historical income and expenses for the property. “[This] can also include the property seller’s Schedule E from their federal tax return or a financial statement prepared by the seller,” Sandagato says.
 Also, be ready to furnish a current listing of each tenant, the space they occupy, tenancy commencement dates, lease details and lease agreements.

 4. Await the loan processing and underwriting.
 The lender will use the information you provide to substantiate the property’s ability to repay the debt.
 “In general, lenders are looking for the property to be able to support a debt service coverage ratio of 1.2 to 1,” Sandagato says.
 “What that means is, for every $1 in mortgage debt on an annual basis, there is $1.20 in cash flow to support it.”